root3nl/SupportApp/README.md

 defaults write /Library/Preferences/nl.root3.support.plist ExtensionLoadingA -bool false
 ```

+:information_source: When using more than one Support App Extension combined with `OnAppearAction`, it's best to update the values in one script instead of chaining multiple scripts to have the best experience

+:information_source: Please do not forget to make the script executable: `sudo chmod +x /PATH/TO/SCRIPT`

 ### Privileged commands or scripts (SupportHelper)
 To allow commands or scripts to be executed with root privileges, the SupportHelper is available optionally.
 This utility is built on Distributed Notifications to allow inter-app communication between the Support App and the SupportHelper.
 The Support App notifies SupportHelper and the message contains the preference key set in the Configuration Profile with the command or path to the script.
 SupportHelper listens for new messages using a LaunchDaemon and executes the command or script by requesting the command or path to the script from the Configuration Profile.